top of page

 The Mt.
 Tabor Neighborhood Association helps organize and educate people as they engage with Portland city government.
 Our meetings are open to all, and membership is free and automatic for anyone who lives or works in the neighborhood.

 The MTNA will hold its next monthly meeting on Wed.
-Apr.
-16, 2025.
-The MTNA General Membership Meeting is from 7:00 to 8:30 p.m. followed by the MTNA Board Meeting from 8:30 to 9:00 p.m.
+May 21, 2025.
+The MTNA Annual Membership Meeting is from 7:00 to 8:30 p.m. followed by the MTNA Board Meeting from 8:30 to 9:00 p.m.
 Community members are welcome at both.
 You can participate in person by coming to Taborspace at SE 55th and Belmont (downstairs in the dining room) or online via Zoom.
 To view the meeting agenda and to access the Zoom link, visit our Meetings page.

 Rare Original 1892 "Mt.
 Tabor Views" Color Real Estate Brochure Found